dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 ^^^^^^^^^^^^

-An instance of the class *<tab-control>* lets you define a sheet that contains several “pages” of information.
+An instance of the class *<tab-control>* lets you define a sheet that contains several "pages" of information.
 Each page of information is displayed by clicking on the appropriate tab along the top of the sheet.

 A tab control